Jehovah's Witnesses practices: Discipline

-Reproof involves sins that could lead to disfellowshipping.
-Ones considered "truly repentant" are reproved rather than disfellowshipped.
+Reproof involves sins that could lead to shunning, but for which the individual is deemed repentant.
 Reproof is given "before all onlookers", based on their interpretation of 1 Timothy 5:20.
 If the sin is private in nature, the reproof would involve just the individual(s) involved.
 If the sin is known generally by the entire congregation or the community, an announcement is made informing the congregation that the person has been reproved.
 Later, without disclosing names or private details, one of the elders gives a separate talk ensuring that the congregation understands the sin, its dangers, and how to avoid it.

 Reproved individuals have some congregation privileges restricted, until the elders decide that the member has regained "spiritual strength."
 Restrictions may include not sharing in meeting parts, not commenting at meeting parts, and not praying for a group.
 The duration of restrictions depends on the elders.
 One cannot "pioneer" or "auxiliary pioneer" for at least one year after reproof is given.

-Marking is practiced if a person's course of action is regarded as a violation of Bible principles, reflecting badly on the congregation, but is not a disfellowshipping offense.
-The person is strongly counseled.
-If, after repeated counsel sessions, the person still pursues the disturbing course, he might be 'marked', which involves an announcement stating that the actions in question are wrong, without naming the individual involved.
-Congregation members limit social contact with that person.
-The purpose of this is to shame the person into correcting their actions.
+Marking is practiced if a member's course of action is regarded as a violation of Bible principles, reflecting badly on the congregation, but is not considered a serious sin for which the individual may be formally shunned.
+Congregation members who become aware of another member's errant behaviour may 'mark' the individual, and are advised to limit social contact with that person.
 "Marked" individuals are not shunned completely, but social contact is minimized.

 Family life

 The family structure is patriarchal.
 The husband is considered the final authority of family decisions, as the head of his family.
 Marriages must be monogamous.
 Wives should be submissive to their husbands and husbands are to have deep respect and love for their wives, and are instructed to listen to them on all matters.

 Husbands are instructed to treat their wives as Jesus treated his followers.
 He should not hurt or mistreat his family in any way.
 The father should be hard-working in providing necessities to his family.
 He must provide for them in a spiritual capacity.
 This includes religious instruction for the family, and taking the lead in preaching activities.
 Parental discipline for children should not be in a harsh, cruel way.
 Children are instructed to obey their parents.

 Married couples are encouraged to speak with local elders if they are having problems.
 Married couples can separate in the case of physical abuse and neglect, or if one partner attempts to hinder the other from being a Jehovah's Witness.
-Remarriage after divorce is permissible only on the grounds of adultery, based on their understanding of Jesus' words at Matthew 5:32 and Matthew 19:9.
+Remarriage after divorce is permissible only on the grounds of adultery, based on their understanding of Matthew 5:32 and Matthew 19:9.